find your perfect LLM program

 Studying an LLM (Master of Laws) in Portugal

-Scenic and beautiful: With its scenic beaches, beautiful weather and cultural heritage places, it is an ideal country to live and study in.
+1. Scenic & beautiful: With its scenic beaches, beautiful weather and cultural heritage places, it is an ideal country to live and study in.

 Portugal is a very popular tourist destination in Europe attracting high number of visitors and students every year to enjoy its fabulous beaches and vibrant cultural heritage.
 Among its various attractions are the Greater Lisbon, Greater Porto and Northern Portugal (Porto e Norte), the Algarve, city of Coimbra, Portuguese islands of Madeira and Azores and the scenic shores of Alentejo.
 From fascinating beaches to the oldest universities and world heritage sites, Portugal’s tourism industry keeps growing every year and international students are constantly attracted by its unique features.
 In fact Lisbon – the capital city of Portugal – is one of the oldest cities in the world.